MithleshKumarAndroid/react-native-dropdown-mith/README.md

 # react-native-dropdown-mith
-react-native-dropdown-mith is fully customize library , that is used both Platfrom Android and Ios.
+react-native-dropdown-mith is fully customize library , that is used both Platform Android and Ios.

 # Getting started
 ```sh